MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 a write-up about how to get around that issue.
 The solution required nightly and some assembly.
 Now the application won't compile, but for a different reason, I have no global alloc error handler.
-When running a `no_std` binary with an allocator, `Rust` needs to know what to do if allocation fails, but there is at present no way to provide it with a way without another nightly feature.
+When running a `no_std` binary with an allocator, `Rust` needs to know what to do if allocation fails, but there is at present no way to provide it with a way without another nightly feature [default_global_alloc_handler](https://github.com/rust-lang/rust/pull/102318) which looks like it's about to be stabilized soon (TM).
 Now the WM works, `no_std` no `libc`, life is good.

 ## Tiny-std